jermified/applogtrb/README.md

    - Applying Principles
      - Stop logging in different ways to different places
      - Introduce a simple, flexible and easy to use platform
+     - Codify logging configuration
-     - Codify and Document through Code
+     - Document through Code
 10. Intended Benefit
-    - Drive max impact through reducing incidents and outages
+    - Drive maximum impact through reducing incidents and outages
       - Collect logs more easily and quickly
       - Increase visibility on why issues occur
       - Faster time to insights on issues